 What areas do you service?

-We service the Denver Metro and Colorado Front Range areas.
+We service the Larkspur Metro and Colorado Front Range areas.